cgoldberg/multi-mechanize/docs/index.rst

 testing, but can be used to generate workload against any remote API accessible from Python.

-Test output reports are saved as HTML or JUnit-compatible XML for compatibility with CI systems.
+Test output reports are saved as HTML or JMeter-compatible XML.

 *************
     Site Menu